lhsazevedo/akmw/README.md

 ## The Process

 ### 1. Disassembly
 The first step was to transform the machine code from the original ROM into assembly language, readable by humans.
 This step was done with the help of the [Emulicious](https://emulicious.net/) emulator which has this functionality.
-About [26k of code] were generated (https://github.com/lhsazevedo/akmw/blob/25fd2e4413858a1700a7c40dd345f5d6b827e979/asm/baserom.asm).
+About [26k lines of code](https://github.com/lhsazevedo/akmw/blob/25fd2e4413858a1700a7c40dd345f5d6b827e979/asm/baserom.asm) were generated.
 Below is an routine from this file.

 Machine code
 ```